 - Campaign funders: Aktion Mensch / SAP / Bertelsmann Stiftung / DATEV / Randstad Stiftung

-From an early stage, it was clear that DIE KINDER DER UTOPIE (The Children of Utopia) was one of those films: unique, independently made and all too easily lost in the clamour for attention in an industry where funding and high-profile exhibition slots can make the difference between success and failure.Read more
+But the task of bringing those qualities to the fore was far from simple.
+Like many independent docs, Children of Utopia’s distinctive voice risked being lost in the clamour for attention in an industry where funding and high-profile exhibition slots can make the difference between success and failure.Read more

 As I sometimes refer to myself as a "cultural refugee from Germany", it's very good to see the Germans finally getting their heads around the importance of outreach campaigns for documentaries.